GWTReact/gwt-interop-utils/DOCUMENTATION.md

 ## 3 Native Array support

 <p>gwt-interop-utils provides the <code>gwt.interop.utils.shared.collections.Array</code> Native JsType interface to allow code
 to work with the full ES5 set of Array methods.
-ES5 introduced the the more functional style methods to arrays e.g. forEach, filter, map and reduce.</p>
+ES5 introduced the more functional style methods to arrays e.g. forEach, filter, map and reduce.</p>

 ```java